Last Dance ((G)I-dle song)

-"Last Dance" is a song by South Korean girl group (G)I-dle produced by GroovyRoom and written by Kriz and Soyeon, released on April 29, 2021, as the fourth promotional single through Universe, a global fandom platform created by international video game developer, NCSoft that allows users to enjoy various fandom activities and provide never-before-seen content anytime on mobile.
-The song is a deep house pop genre that stands out with the sophisticated unique sound of GroovyRoom.
+"Last Dance" is a song by South Korean girl group (G)I-dle produced by GroovyRoom and written by Kriz and Soyeon, released on April 29, 2021, as the fourth promotional single through Universe, a global fandom platform created by international video game developer, NCSoft.

 Background

 In November 2020, NCSoft and its subsidiary Klap announced that they will release the K-pop entertainment app Universe, an all-in-one platform that allows global fans to enjoy various online and offline fandom activities on mobile, combining the latest IT technologies such as Artificial Intelligence (AI).
 On November 16, (G)I-dle was the fifth artist to join the platform.
 The app was launched on January 28, 2021.

 On April 19, 2021, Universe announced that they have decided to release "Last Dance (Prod.
 GroovyRoom)" without Soojin following her, at the time, temporary hiatus from the group which was announced in early March.

 The statement concluded that the song's composition and lyrics have been modified.
 Pictorial, making-of video and music video was also re-edited and will centre around the remaining members.
 The song has since become their first release as a quintet following the announcement of Soojin's permanent departure from the group on August 14, however, she can be seen in the music video.

 (G)I-dle became the fourth act to participate in the Universe Music series after Iz*One, Sumi Jo and Rain, and Park Ji-hoon.